Answered By: APUS Librarians Last Updated: Jun 13, 2023 Views: 2557

 To find proceedings in Primo, use the Resource Type filter:

 FINDING CONFERENCE PROCEEDINGS ON THE OPEN WEB

 To find conference proceedings on the open web, you'll want to look at the websites of professional associations, societies or organizations.
-(You can find lists of associations for your field on our APUS Library Program guides.)
+(Tip: try looking for organizations listed on the library's subject pages!)

 Once on the website, look for information about their publications.
 These links may be labeled as Publications, Research, Resources, Proceedings, or the like.

 - Typically, organization websites will include information from recent meetings only.
 Older conference proceedings may not be available.

 - Proceedings can often take 1-3 years to be published.